Lvl3Mage/EsturionWeb/README.md

 # Tailwind webpack preset
-A tailwinf webpack preset used to quickly set up a tailwind dev environment from a template
+A tailwind webpack preset used to quickly set up a tailwind dev environment from a template

 Development Server
 ```